Congratulations to Ryan Joiner, the Spring 2020 grand prize winner for his work on “Exercise Intolerance in Glycogen Storage Diseases”

 We are maintaining the Kinesiology tradition this spring.
 The Conference is going Virtual!
 Recorded poster presentations will be uploaded on April 24th.
 Both faculty and peer judges will review presentations and provide feedback.
 Peer and faculty awards, including a professional development scholarship, will be awarded based upon judging scores.

 If you would like a link to the posters and presentations after May 4th, please email firstname.lastname@example.org

-The Bruya-Wood Undergraduate Research Conference is a biannual conference hosted by the Kinesiology Club that gives students the opportunity to present academic research, participate in a professional conference and highlight the Kinesiology program within the WSU community.
+The Bruya-Wood Undergraduate Research Conference is an opportunity for Kinesiology students to share their research, take part in a professional conference, and highlight the Kinesiology program within the WSU community.

 Student Planning Committee